Phalcode/gamevault-docs/docs/server-docs/structure.md

 # File and Folder Structure

 If you want to set up a Crackpipe Server, you need to pay attention to the file and folder structure.
-The `/files` folder that you mount into the server must contain zip files with games.
-These games must be in either .zip or .7z format, and they must follow a specific naming convention in order to be detected correctly by Crackpipe.
+The `/files` folder that you mount into the server must contain compressed archives with games.
+These games must be in one of the supported archive formats, and they must follow a specific naming convention in order to be detected correctly by Crackpipe.

+## Supported Archive Formats

+- `.zip`
+- `.7z`

 ## Naming Convention for Games